AnamikaD/AnamikaD.github.io/README.md

 The [Dashboard](https://anamikad.github.io/) has visualizations about [Study Group](https://github.com/mozillascience/studyGroup) globally.
 The Event details have been added to the [Mozilla Study Group Event](https://mozillascience.github.io/studyGroupEvents/) so that members can participate in various events.

+### What did I do?

+There are various data of study group like events, members, location and lessons.
+These data are scattered.
+Hence, to know the study group activities, I have collected data from everywhere and converted them into JSON.
+This JSON format is used to display Visualisation on the Dashboard.
+Also, I have modified the UI and added event details to Mozilla Study Group Events.
+Previously, sg-event script fetched only in JSON format.
+With the help of our contributor Hassen, we can now publish on the excel sheet and the data are displayed on Study Group Events.
+I have also written a script to fetch member details in plain Text format.
+After fetching, we use JAVA code to simplify the data into JSON format.
+These JSON are used in Visualisation.
+For Automation, We have created scripts to run it once in a week.

 ### Work Flow

 The fetching and publication of Data are done by running the [scripts](https://github.com/AnamikaD/AnamikaD.github.io/tree/master/scripts) once in a week with the help of cron job.